course-dprep/Start_of_Academic_Year_relationship_with_AirBnB_Market/README.md

 ## Research question(s):

-*How is the market affected in populair student cities by the start of the Academic year?*
+*How is the market affected in populair student cities in Europe by the start of the Academic year?*
 - How are the Air B&B prices affected?
 Do they go up or down?
 - Does the amount of rented out B&B's go change?
 - Are the reviews affected?